 - 12. TSIRC will refuse any EOI over Land that has an existing registered or unregistered interest that is not compatible with the EOI.
 This includes any other EOI that has already been approved. - 13.
-However, an Applicant can make an EOI over Land that contains a 40 year housing lease with the State Government, or a social house.
+However, an Applicant can make an EOI over Land that contains a TSIRC social house or a social house that has a 40-year social housing lease with the State Government.